Frontend-YH/whiteboard-app/README.md

 npm install
 ```
 ### 3. Running the App:
-You can run the app using either of these methods, but make sure to use the main2 branch:
+You can run the app using either of these methods:

 #### Expo Server:
 Open the project directory in your terminal.